Skip to main content

 Tips

 • Start with assets, not text.
 Upload your best reference images and let analysis extract the palette and style.
-Write guidelines after.
+Write the Voice & Rules doc after.

-• Keep guidelines specific.
+• Keep the Voice & Rules doc specific.
 “Use warm, directional lighting” beats “make it look good.”
+Banned words beat positive platitudes.